fwupd/fwupd/plugins/README.md

 in this project, please file an issue and share the spec.
 Patches are also welcome.

+We will not accept plugins that upgrade hardware using a proprietary Linux executable, library, or DBus interface.

 Plugin interaction
 ------------------
 Some plugins may be able to influence the behavior of other plugins.